GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-intertidal/_description.md

 #### DEA Intertidal Clear Count (qa_count_clear)

 This quality assessment dataset returns the number of clear and valid satellite observations for every pixel.
 By default, a minimum number of 5 clear and cloud-free satellite observations are required to calculate intertidal elevation and exposure.

+#### DEA Intertidal Coastal Mask (qa_coastal_mask)

+This quality assessment dataset returns the coastal mask used to support the identification of high confidence intertidal pixels in DEA Intertidal Elevation and to separate coastal from inland water classes in the DEA Intertidal Extents layer.
+It is a cost-distance connectivity mask that combines SRTM elevations with distance from the ocean and is delivered as a thresholded binary coastal/non-coastal mask.
+We have thresholded conservatively to identify intertidal environments.
+We advise caution in using this data layer for other types of coastal investigations outside of the intertidal zone.

 ### Ensemble Tidal Modelling